Muriel Thompson: First World War service

 During World War I Thompson was a driver for the First Aid Nursing Yeomanry (FANY), joining in January 1915.
 The role included a requirement to perform mechanical maintenance tasks on the vehicles.
 The British armed forces initially refused the help of female medical support, so the FANY offered support to other Allied nations.

 On 8 February 1915, Thompson travelled via Calais to Lamarck, a Belgian military hospital run by the corps.
 She took her Cadillac with her, converted into an ambulance, known as 'Kangaroo'.
 She was nicknamed Thompers by her colleagues.
 In 1916 she was second in command to Lilian Franklin on the first expedition in support of the British Army (the FANY had previously assisted the Belgians and the French).
 She was mentioned in dispatches on 9 April 1917 and by 1 January 1918 was appointed officer commanding a new joint FANY–Voluntary Aid Detachment convoy based at St Omer near the front line, which became part of the British Second Army on 4 May 1918.
 Two weeks later on 18 May, the unit attended the scene of a bombing raid on Arques, and were subject to a second raid.
 They were ordered to take cover but they worked through the bombing raid and moved many of the injured to safety.
 The unit was awarded sixteen military medals and three Croix de Guerre for their work that night and their coolness and courage under fire.
 The British and French officers present at the incident were very strong in their support of the women receiving the award.

 She served in war zones with the FANY for nearly four years, returning home on 2 September 1918 for a month's recuperation.
 Thompson then joined the Women's Royal Air Force as a recruiting officer before being demobilised on 1 October 1919.

 Awards

 On 29 March 1915 she was awarded the Knight's Cross of the Order of Leopold II, by King Albert for evacuating wounded Belgian soldiers under fire near Diksmuide.
-Thompson was also awarded the Military Medal and the Croix de Guerre for courage under fire while moving injured during bombing raid in May 1918.
+Thompson was also awarded the British Military Medal and the French Croix de Guerre for courage under fire while moving injured during bombing raid in May 1918.

 Later life

 After the war Thompson lived in Kensington in London.
 She died at her home on 3 March 1939 of encephalitis lethargica.
-She was buried in Brompton cemetery, London.
-Her medals were donated to the National Army Museum.
+She was buried in Brompton Cemetery, London.
+Her medals were ultimately donated to the National Army Museum.